Walney Bridge: The Blue Bridge

-Walney Jubilee bridge was often nicknamed by local residents the blue bridge in relation to its colour and to distinguish it from the other bridge situated on Barrow.
+Walney Jubilee Bridge was often nicknamed by local residents the blue bridge in relation to its colour and to distinguish it from the other bridge situated on Barrow.
 These nicknames, however, were ended when in 2008 the bridge was painted gold and black.

 Centenary celebrations

 The bridge celebrated its 100th anniversary with significant renovation and a night of fireworks.

 In fiction

 The bridge was the link to the fictional island of Sodor, home of Thomas the Tank Engine et al. in The Railway Series books by the Reverend W. Awdry.
+In the Railway Series, the bridge opened much later in 1977.